brshallo/r4ds_solutions/docs/index.md

 ## Origin

 I first read and completed the exercises to R4DS in early 2017 on the tail-end of completing a Master's in Analytics program.
-My second time going through R4DS came in early 2018 when myself and Stephen Kimel organized an internal "R for Data Science" study group with our colleagues at NetApp^[[Here](https://youtu.be/eeCELJNWEuw) is part of an internal talk I gave plugging "tidy" data science, and implicitly, our R4DS study group.].
+My second time going through R4DS came in early 2018 when myself and Stephen Kimel organized an internal "R for Data Science" study group with our colleagues^[[Here](https://youtu.be/eeCELJNWEuw) is part of an internal talk I gave plugging "tidy" data science, and implicitly, our R4DS study group.].
 In June of 2019 I published my solutions and notes into this book.

 ## Organization and features